MoyPay/moypay-frontend/README.md

 # MoyPay

-> A modern payroll management application built on Etherlink blockchain
+> A modern payroll management application built on Core blockchain

 MoyPay is a comprehensive payroll management app that helps organizations manage their employees' payroll, taxes, and benefits with ease.
 Built with Next.js 15 and integrated with blockchain technology for secure and transparent salary management.